NightHawkATL/outage-tracker/README.md

 **Default Password:** `admin`
 *(Note: Please log in and immediately change your password in the Settings page!)*

-On your first boot, the app will load as a "Blank Slate".
-Click the **⚙️ Settings** button in the top right of the dashboard to configure your tracker.

 > **🔐 Forgot your password?** If you get locked out of your dashboard, SSH into your docker host and run `docker exec -it outage-tracker python reset_auth.py`.
 Your password will instantly reset to `admin` without deleting any of your saved utility or VPN settings!

+The app will initially load as a "Blank Slate".
+Click the **⚙️ Settings** button in the top right of the dashboard to configure your tracker.

 <img width="948" height="2018" alt="tracker config3" src="https://github.com/user-attachments/assets/df532001-004e-4d92-bcc0-23fe26c6edea" />